 Although IP geolocation is used as the industry standard, it can sometimes be inaccurate.
-Here are a few reasons you might see discrepancies between a contact's IP geolocation and where they actually are:
+Here are a few reasons you might see discrepancies between a contact's IP geolocation and where they actually are located:

-- We check someone's IP whenever they open an email or are captured by our web tracking snippet; if someone is in China when they open the email, their IP will reflect this, even if their typical location is in California.
+- We check someone's IP whenever they open an email or are captured by our web tracking snippet.
+For example, if someone is on a trip in China when they open the email, their IP will reflect this, even if their typical location is in California.

 - IPs are not static, and the location affiliated with an IP is thus also not static; this makes IP geolocation imperfect.

 The above note is most relevant when you may want to schedule a campaign that sends to each recipient at, say, 2PM in his/her own timezone.
 Depending on where a recipient was the last time he/she opened an email or opted-in via a signup form, it's possible that the timezone Klaviyo has recorded for a recipient at send time will not be the same timezone the recipient is in when he/she receives your next campaign.